diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

+- 2024\.
+“How to Read Latin like a Computer: A Case Study of Latin Noun Chunking with spaCy,” Digital Classicist Seminar Berlin, Berliner Antike-Kolleg.
+January 16.
 - 2022\.
 "Coding as an Intellectual Craft," Trinity University Collaborative for Teaching and Learning.
 October 28. [[abstract]](../coding-as-intellectual-craft){:.cv-link}
 - 2022\.
 "Hello κόσμε: Philology at the Command Line," Stanford Humanities Center *The Future of the Past: Classics & Technology* workshop series.
 April 1. [[abstract]](../hello-kosme){:.cv-link}
 - 2021\. "'Pragmatic' Scholarship: What Coding Has Taught Me about Humanities Research," Washington and Lee University.
 March 25.